 Cervical Spondylitis, Spondylosis and Yoga

 Cervical spine is the upper 7 vertebrae of the vertebral column, and cervical spondylitis is the condition where in the natural process of degeneration with age produces certain deformities in the spine causing discomfort in certain cases.
 The structure of spinal column like other parts of the body is a marvel of the nature.
-The design and construct of the spinal column are meant to provide flexibility to the vertebral column, and protection, and to the spinal cord which runs through the central canal formed by the joining together of the space between individual vertebra.
+The design and construct of the spinal column are meant to provide flexibility and protection to the vertebral column, and to the spinal cord which runs through the central canal formed by joining together of the hollow space between individual vertebra.
 The vertebral column is held together by a web of criss crossing ligaments, muscles, and the tendons which provide stability, and flexibility to it.

 Spinal nerves emerge out of every vertebra through the spaces available between them and radiate to different parts of the body as electrical cables which carry electrical impulses as signals from, and to the brain.
 Since the spinal column has to bear the stress and strain of the body weight and the movements of its different parts natures has provided circular shaped liquid filled shock absorbers in between the vertebrae.
 These circular shaped pulpy structures are known as spinal discs, or vertebral discs.
 The health and shock absorbing capacity of each disc is directly proportional to the amount of liquid present in its core.
 With age and sometimes due to other factors the discs go dry of this cushioning liquid, a dry disc becomes thin and loses it purpose or function.
 Loss of muscle mass is natural with age, when this loss occurs around the spinal cord the body compensates by producing extra bone mass out of the vertebrae which are known as bone spurs.